DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 ## Buffers

-The tutorial creates a number of buffers described below.
+The tutorial uses a number of buffers described below.

 ## Particle Attributes Buffer